WRDSTech/documentations/Stock Ranking Query System High Level Design.md

 #### Factor Customization (Advanced Requirement)

+This requirement is planned to be implemented in multiple stages as it is quite complicated.

 * Users can customize their own factors based on system built-in factors and data
+  * Stage 0: Proof of concept, internal configuration only
+    * provide a internal interface to manage factors
+    * Admin can write computation script (python / sql) to generate factors
+  * Stage I: Only support factor building with basic arithmetic operations
+    * Add, Subtract, Multiply, Division
+    * If factors do not have the same time period, all of them must be downscaled to the one with the lowest frequency
+  * Stage II: Support predefined functions
+    * Such as:
+      * Mean
+      * Max
+      * Min
+      * Zscore
+      * Standardize

 #### Representative User-Journey